mgorav/faas-router-streamer/README.md

 **_Why not aws lambda or other cloud function?_** The goal of the framework is cloud native and agnostic with the **_principle_** _code any there and deploy anywhere._

-Rome was not built in a day, it wok in progress, however in true spirit of open source, shares, vital researh as and when it's accomplished.
+Rome was not built in a day, it wok in progress, however in true spirit of open source, shares, vital research as and when it's accomplished.

 # Tech stack